Blakeing/rubadue-astro/src/content/knowledgeBase/litz-wire-textile-serve.md

 description: "Learn about textile serves in Litz wires, their benefits for mechanical protection, and key considerations for choosing the right serve for your application."
 pubDate: "2023-12-21"
 heroImage: "/images/knowledge-base-hero-placeholder.webp"
-tags: ["Technical Guide", "Litz Wire", "Textile Serve", "Wire Protection"]
+tags: ["Technical Guide", "Litz Wire", "Serve", "Abrasion", "OBMW2"]
 ---

 Textile serves, when applied to Litz wires, act as an optional layer of added mechanical protection for the overall conductor.
 Serves are particularly effective at protecting the enamel layer on the individual strands of the conductor from abrasion during further processing.
 The serve acts as a physical barrier between the enamel layer and any contact points that may be present in the wire path of a cutting & terminating operation for the Litz wire.